 Well, you might be the best cook in this entire world, but your audience might not even touch your cooked food if the plate isn’t clean enough.
 Similarly, you need to take care of a certain number of things while serving your best dishes on Google’s table.

-Well… let me make your job easy by putting a list of 12 most important Google ranking signals for 2020 that will help you achieve high search engine positions in 2020 and after.
+Well… let me make your job easy by putting a list of 12 most important Google ranking signals for 2022 that will help you achieve high search engine positions this year and after.
 Those are:

 1. Secured Website (HTTPS)